HangQvQ/AwesomeDog/README.md

 # Awesome Dog
-This is a repository for course project AutonomousQuadruped in simulation.
+This is a repository for course project quadruped robot in simulation.

 ### Getting Started